Chapman University: Schmid College of Science and Technology

 The Schmid College of Science and Technology was founded in 2008.
 In 2014, Schmid College was reorganized to splitting off the Crean College of Health and Behavioral Sciences.
 In 2019, the undergraduate programs in computer science, data analytics, software engineering, and game development programming transferred out of Schmid College to start the new Fowler School of Engineering.

 In addition to its undergraduate and graduate programs, Schmid College is home to various centers for research.
 Among them are the Center of Excellence in Computation, Algebra and Topology (CECAT), the Center of Excellence in Complex and Hyper-complex Analysis (CECHA), and the Center of Excellence in Earth Systems Modeling and Observations (CEESMO).
 Schmid College is also affiliated with the Institute for Quantum Studies, whose list of physicists includes a 2013 Nobel Prize recipient and a 2010 Presidential Medal of Honor winner.

 Schmid College of Science and Technology expanded and moved into the new 140,000 sq. ft.
 Keck Center for Science and Engineering in 2018, on Chapman's main campus in Orange, California.
 The research facility contains 45 research and teaching labs, 50 faculty offices, seven student-collaboration spaces, and an outdoor amphitheater.
 The aesthetic of the building was inspired by the work of architect Frank Lloyd Wright.

 School of Pharmacy

 The Chapman University School of Pharmacy (CUSP) is located at the Rinker Campus in Irvine.
 Pharmacy degrees include a Doctor of Pharmacy (Pharm.D.), a Master of Science in Pharmaceutical Science (MSPS), and a Doctor of Philosophy (Ph.D.) in Pharmaceutical Sciences.

 School of Communication

 The School of Communication is located on the university's main campus and housed within Doti Hall.
 The school offers three undergraduate majors.
 The school also offers graduate programs, including an MS in Health and Strategic Communication as well as a PhD program.

+Wilkinson College of Arts, Humanities, and Social Sciences

+Wilkinson College of Arts, Humanities, and Social Sciences is an academic college at Chapman University that offers undergraduate and graduate programs in a broad range of disciplines within the arts, humanities, and social sciences, including art, English, history, peace and justice studies, political science, sociology, and world languages and cultures.
+Established in 1991, Wilkinson's name honors the service and legacy of Chapman alumnus Harmon Wilkinson the college is home to numerous interdisciplinary centers, galleries, and institutes such as the Earl Babbie Research Center, the John Fowles Center for Creative Writing, the Center for the Creative and Cultural Industries, the Ludie & David C. Henley Social Sciences Research Laboratory, the Guggenheim Gallery, the Rodgers Center for Holocaust Education, and Tabula Poetica, which support research, public programming, and creative activity across the curriculum.
+The college plays a central role in Chapman’s liberal arts mission and contributes broadly to the university’s general education offerings.